scottfr/SystemsBook/Preface/preface.md

 ![Figure 1.
 Accessing Models](00-intro-01.png)

 Once you open the model in storytelling mode read the text at the bottom of the screen and step through the story by clicking the **Step Forward** button at the bottom right.
-Once you're finished with the story click the **Close** tab at the top of the model to return to where you were in the text.
+Once you're finished with the model click the **Close** tab at the top of the model to return to where you were in the text.

 Some of the models simply tell a story by unfolding a model in pictures as you step through it.

 ![Figure 2.
 Display of a Model](00-intro-02.png)

-Some models will actually run simulations as you step though the model.
+Some models will actually run simulations at certain steps as you step though the model.

 ![Figure 3.
 Model Simulation Run](00-intro-03.png)